Read This First

 Prompt 1: Forensic science is largely focused on determining what happened in the recent past.
 Is history not simply an chronological extension of the tools and process of forensic science as macroevolution is to microevolution?

-The section turns on Forensic Science, History, and Comparison to Evolution.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Forensic Science, History, and Comparison to Evolution in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Forensic Science distinct from History.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Forensic Science distinct from History.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-At this stage, the gain is not memorizing the conclusion but learning to think with Relationship Between Forensic Science and History, Key Similarities and Differences, and Historians as Scientists.
+Treat Relationship Between Forensic Science and History, Key Similarities and Differences, and Historians as Scientists as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The scientific pressure is methodological: claims need standards of explanation, evidence, and error-correction that survive enthusiasm.

 Forensic science and history share a fundamental goal